Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Introduction

 \section{Introduction}

-There has been extensive demonstration of radiation sources in the extreme ultraviolet (XUV) to X-ray frequency range employing laser illumination of solid~\cite{RousseKAlpha,Dromey,Quere,TeubnerReview,Dromey2} and gaseous targets~\cite{RousseGas,Kneip,Corde}.
-High-frequency radiation naturally arises in these interactions due to the non-linear motion of electrons oscillating in the strong electromagnetic fields of a relativistically intense laser pulse.
-The generation efficiency and spectral properties of XUV sources are of paramount importance for applications in diagnostic imaging~\cite{Dobosz,Brenner}, the creation and study of warm dense matter~\cite{Nagler,Galtier} and for probing attosecond phenomena~\cite{Krausz}.
+There has been extensive demonstration of radiation sources in the extreme ultraviolet (XUV) to X-ray frequency range employing laser illumination of solid~\cite{RousseKAlpha,Dromey,Quere,Dromey2} and gaseous targets~\cite{RousseGas,Kneip,Corde}.
+High-frequency radiation naturally arises in these interactions due to the non-linear motion of electrons oscillating in the strong electromagnetic fields of an intense laser pulse.
+The generation efficiency and spectral properties of XUV sources are of paramount importance for applications in diagnostic imaging~\cite{Dobosz,Brenner}, the creation and study of warm dense matter~\cite{Nagler,Galtier} and for probing phenomena at the attosecond~\cite{Krausz} and femtosecond scales~\cite{Tzallas}.

-Here we show that illuminating plasmas with electron density between 1 and 10 times the relativistic critical density at $60^\circ$ under realistic conditions couples ${>}3\%$ of the laser energy to harmonics with energy $\omega > 10$~eV.
-The brilliance of the reflected light, $10^{23}~\text{photons}\,\text{s}^{-1}\,\text{mm}^{-2}\,\text{mrad}^{-2}$ at $0.1\%$ bandwidth at 100~eV, is unprecedented in laser-solid interactions and realisable at currently available high-intensity, short-pulse laser facilities.
-The physical origin of this radiation is near-micron scale oscillation of the plasma surface, which temporarily stores a large fraction of the laser energy in a longitudinal electric field; this compresses the re-emission into an attosecond burst that has larger amplitude than the incident light~\cite{Brugge,Gonoskov}.